tjblaette/getitd/README.md

 - itds\_collapsed-is-same\_is-similar.tsv contains all ITDs, having merged those of the same insertion length and site and similar insert sequences
 - itds\_collapsed-is-same.tsv contains all ITDs, having merged those that share the same insertion length, site and sequence
 - insertions\*.tsv files are analogous to ITD files but list all insertions, regardless of whether these are also ITDs or not

+Note that `insertion*tsv` and `itd*tsv` files are only created if at least one insertion or ITD is found, respectively.
+Config and stats files should exist for all samples.

 ##### On stdout
 At each filtering step, the number of reads and insertions passing the specified requirements are printed.
 This basically corresponds to the content of _stats.txt_.